+CTT's OEM-deliveries remain at low level and have not recovered from the pandemic.
+This is due to ramp-up issues at Airbus and Boeing.
+Demand is there with large order backlogs for both Airbus A350 and Boeing 787.
 A number of positive factors are now converging that will benefit CTT's sales for several years to come.
-OEM demand is increasing as the pace of new aircraft production is picking up, underpinned by large order backlogs for wide-body aircraft.
-Boeing is aiming to build ten 787 aircraft per month from 2025/2026; compared to 1-2 in 2022 and 4-5 in 2023.
-Airbus has similar targets for the A350, planning to go from the current 5-6 aircraft per month to 10 from 2026.
-Moreover, the Boeing 777X programme will start delivering to customers from 2025.
+Boeing is aiming to build ten 787 aircraft per month from 2026, compared to 4-5 in 2024.
+Airbus has similar targets for the A350, planning to go from the current 5-6 aircraft per month to 12 from 2028.
+Moreover, the Boeing 777X programme is targeting to start delivering to customers from 2026.

-Another driving force is that we expect to see more products onboard each newly manufactured aircraft, due to higher selection rate of options and also to an increase in the number of selectable products from OEMs.
+Another driving force is that we expect to increase shipset content in newly manufactured aircraft, due to higher selection rate but also from adding new content.